-- (1) Each member shall have been a resident of the city of Richmond for five of the last 10 years prior to the date of appointment and shall maintain such residency during such member's tenure on the Board. - (2) No person currently or previously employed as a law-enforcement officer as defined in Code of Virginia, § 9.1-101 shall be appointed to the Board. - (3) No person who is a family member of a person who is currently or who was previously employed as a law-enforcement officer as defined in Code of Virginia, § 9.1-101 shall be appointed to the Board.
-For purposes of this subdivision, the words "family member" mean a spouse, domestic partner, child, parent, guardian, or dependent. - (b) Terms of office.
-In order to facilitate the staggering of terms of the voting members of the Board, of the voting members initially appointed, one member appointed by the Council and one member appointed by the Mayor shall serve for terms of three years; one member appointed by the Council and one member appointed by the Mayor shall serve for terms of two years; and one member appointed by the Council, one member appointed by the Mayor, and the voting member appointed by the Chief of Police shall serve for terms of one year.
-Thereafter, all members shall be appointed for terms of three years from the date of appointment.
+- (1) Each member shall be a resident of the city of Richmond and shall maintain such residency during such member's tenure on the Board. - (2) No more than two members shall be residents of the same Council election district. - (3) No person currently or previously employed as a law-enforcement officer as defined in Code of Virginia, § 9.1-101 shall be appointed to the Board. - (4) No person who is a family or household member, as defined in Code of Virginia, § 16.1-228, of a person who is currently or who was previously employed as a law-enforcement officer, as defined in Code of Virginia, § 9.1-101, shall be appointed to the Board. - (5) No person who has a complaint pending against the Department of Police or litigation pending against the City or who is a family or household member, as defined in Code of Virginia, § 16.1-220, of a person who has such a pending complaint or litigation shall be appointed to the Board. - (b) Terms of office.
+In order to facilitate the staggering of terms of the members of the Board, of the members initially appointed, two members appointed by the Council and two members appointed by the Mayor shall serve for terms of three years; one member appointed by the Council and one member appointed by the Mayor shall serve for terms of two years; and one member appointed by the Council, one member appointed by the Mayor shall serve for terms of one year.
+Thereafter, all members shall be appointed for terms of three years from the date of appointment; provided, however, that no member of the Board shall be eligible for reappointment to the Board after serving on the Board for two consecutive terms.
+A member of the Board may be reappointed to the Board after serving on the Board for two consecutive terms if at least 365 days have elapsed since the date on which the member's last term expired.
 Upon expiration of a member's term of office, that member shall continue to hold office until the successor thereof is appointed and qualified.
-All other aspects of the Board and its membership not addressed in Code of Virginia, § 9.1-601 or this division shall be governed by chapter 2, article V, division 1. - (c) Compensation.
-The members of the Board shall receive a stipend of \$100.00 for each meeting of the Board for which such members are actually engaged in the duties of the Board, subject to the appropriation of funds therefor; provided however, that no member shall receive compensation for any amount exceeding \$1,200 within a calendar year.
+All other aspects of the Board and its membership not addressed in Code of Virginia, § 9.1-601 or this division shall be governed by chapter 2, article V, division 1.

+- (c) Compensation.
+The members of the Board shall receive a stipend of \$200.00 for each meeting of the Board for which such members are actually engaged in the duties of the Board, subject to the appropriation of funds therefor; provided however, that no member shall receive compensation for any amount exceeding \$2,400 within a calendar year.
 No member shall receive compensation for any meeting such member does not attend.
-If any member fails to attend three or more meetings within a calendar year without first obtaining approval from the Board, such member shall forfeit his or her membership on the Board.
+If any member fails to attend three or more meetings within a calendar year without first obtaining approval from the Board, such member shall forfeit his or her membership on the Board. - (d) Training.

-(d) Training.
 After appointment to the Board, each member of the Board shall annually complete training courses on (i) diversity, equity, and inclusion, and (ii) law enforcement policies and procedures.